-The Henderson-Hasselbalch equation provides a general solution to the quantitative treatment of acid-base equilibrium in biological system.
-This article explains how to derive Henderson-Hasselbalch Equation.
+The Henderson-Hasselbalch equation provides a general solution to the quantitative treatment of acid-base equilibrium in a biological system.
+This article explains how to derive the Henderson-Hasselbalch Equation.

 Buffers are the mixture of weak acids and their salts of strong bases (or) the mixture of weak bases and their salts of strong acids.
-Simply, Buffers are important concept of Acid-Base Chemistry.
-Buffers help to maintain a normal pH of the biological systems.
-When acid (or) alkali is added the pH of the solution changes in the absence of buffers.
+Simply put, buffers are an important concept in acid-base chemistry.
+Buffers help to maintain the normal pH of biological systems.
+When acid (or) alkali is added, the pH of the solution changes without buffers.

 Table of Contents